I’m currently a financial journalist in London. I also happen to be interested in the education sector.

 A little more about me: I’ve been blogging since the start of 2011, when I was doing my first degree, but I overhauled this particular blog in the early part of 2015, to fine tune its focus.

-I’ve studied from nursery through to a postgraduate degree, and for a vocational qualification too.
-I’ve developed an interest in UK education, whether it’s policy, news coverage, or checking out what the education tweeters are saying online.
+I’ve studied from nursery through to a postgraduate degree, and for a vocational qualification too, so I’ve developed an interest in UK education, whether it’s policy, news coverage, or checking out what the education tweeters are saying online.

 I enjoy listening to news and reading about other topics besides education, such as art, fashion, and popular culture.

-I love (but sometimes get irritated with) living in London and love that there is some great street art.
+I love (but sometimes get irritated with) living in London.
 I’m trying to take as many photos as possible of street art here.
 I heard Bristol is good for that too.